ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Result:
 : `ValueType` (unsigned integer or `Nothing`)

-The "length" function extension provides a way to compute the length of a value and make that available for further processing in the filter expression:
+The `length()` function extension provides a way to compute the length of a value and make that available for further processing in the filter expression: